platformsh/platformsh-docs/cookbook/getting-started.rst

 MAMP pro:

 In order for MAMP to work well with the symlinks created by the `Platform.sh CLI <https://github.com/platformsh/platformsh-cli>`_, add the following to the section under Hosts > Advanced called “Customized virtual host general settings.”
+For more details visit `MAMP Pro documentation page <http://documentation.mamp.info/en/documentation/mamp/>`_. .

 .. code-block:: console